krishna760/Projects/README.md

 ### Cybersecurity Learning Projects ##

 ## What This Repo Is
-This is for educational purpose, not a professional toolkit.
+This is for educational purposes, not a professional toolkit.
 The goal is to:
 - Reinforce theoretical knowledge with real code.
-- Improve Python skills through practical challenges related to cyber security.
+- Improve Python skills through practical challenges related to cybersecurity.
 - Build a strong foundation for ethical hacking and bug hunting.

 ## Note: